-CEAA was brought into force in 1995 to ensure that federal authorities consider the environmental effects of projects before irrevocable decisions are made.
-CEAA applies to projects which require a federal authority (FA) to make a decision or take an action, whether as a proponent, land administrator, source of funding or regulator (issuance of a permit or license).
-The FA then becomes a RA and is required to ensure that an EA of the project is carried out.
-The large majority of projects subject to CEAA are assessed using screenings which are self-directed assessments.
+The Canadian Environmental Assessment Act (the Act) and its regulations set out the legislative basis for federal environmental assessments.
+The legislation ensures that the environmental effects of projects involving the federal government are carefully considered early in project planning.
+The Act applies to projects which require a federal authority (FA) to make a decision or take an action, whether as a proponent, land administrator, source of funding or regulator (issuance of a permit or license).
+The FA then becomes a responsible authority (RA) and is required to ensure that an environmental assessment of the project is carried out prior to making its decision or taking action.